L’Anse aux Meadows makes for a Unique Port of Call

 Live Rural NL –Christopher Mitchelmore, MHA The Straits-White Bay North @MitchelmoreMHA

-Posted on October 16, 2014, in Business, Community Economic Development, French Shore, Heritage, History, Landscapes/Geography, Tradition and tagged cruise, culture, experience, Great Northern Peninsula, L'Anse aux Meadows, Newfoundland, tourism, UNESCO, Vikings.
+Posted on October 16, 2014, in Business, Community Economic Development, Cultural Experiences, Culture, History, Nature, Tourism and tagged cruise, Culture, experience, Great Northern Peninsula, L'Anse aux Meadows, Newfoundland, Tourism, UNESCO, Vikings.
 Bookmark the permalink.
 Leave a comment.